Colloquium: Mechanical formalisms for tissue dynamics: Rheological diagrams and dissipation function

 \subsubsection{Two sub{diagram}s in parallel}

-the combination in parallel of $\mathcal{S}_\alpha$ and $\mathcal{S}_\beta$, with identical {deformation and deformation rate} (see Fig.~\ref{fig:parallele-serie}, left){:}
+We consider here the combination in parallel of $\mathcal{S}_\alpha$ and $\mathcal{S}_\beta$, with identical deformation and deformation rate (see Fig.~\ref{fig:parallele-serie}, left):

-{Here, $\mathcal{S}_\alpha$ and $\mathcal{S}_\beta$ can be decoupled or coupled.}
+Here, $\mathcal{S}_\alpha$ and $\mathcal{S}_\beta$ can be decoupled or coupled.

-We first {examine the case where $\mathcal{S}_\alpha$ and $\mathcal{S}_\beta$ are decoupled (no duplicate internal variables).} {This is the case for subdiagrams} composed of mechanical elements only{:} all internal variables pertaining to $\mathcal{S}_\alpha$ are distinct from all internal variables pertaining to $\mathcal{S}_\beta${.} The energy and dissipation functions depend on the following independent variables:
+We first examine the case where $\mathcal{S}_\alpha$ and $\mathcal{S}_\beta$ are decoupled (no duplicate internal variables).
+This is the case for subdiagrams composed of mechanical elements only: all internal variables pertaining to $\mathcal{S}_\alpha$ are distinct from all internal variables pertaining to $\mathcal{S}_\beta$.
+The energy and dissipation functions depend on the following independent variables:

-{Eqs}~(\ref{eq:df:derk:alpha}{,}\ref{eq:df:derk:beta}) {yield} {Eq.}~\eqref{eq:df:derk:total} for all internal variables of $\mathcal{S}$, $1\leq k\leq m_\alpha + m_\beta$. {The} expression for the stress $\stress$ of the combined {diagram} $\mathcal{S}$ {is correct:}
+Eqs~(\ref{eq:df:derk:alpha},\ref{eq:df:derk:beta}) yield Eq.~\eqref{eq:df:derk:total} for all internal variables of $\mathcal{S}$, $1\leq k\leq m_\alpha + m_\beta$.
+The expression for the stress $\stress$ of the combined diagram $\mathcal{S}$ is correct:

-{Second, we examine the case where $\mathcal{S}_\alpha$ and $\mathcal{S}_\beta$ are coupled. } {This is the case if n}on-mechanical internal variables couple to mechanical internal variables of both $\mathcal{S}_\alpha$ and $\mathcal{S}_\beta${.
-D}uplicates must then be eliminated when selecting independent internal variables of $\mathcal{S}$.
-For convenience, we order internal variables as{:}
+Second, we examine the case where $\mathcal{S}_\alpha$ and $\mathcal{S}_\beta$ are coupled. {This is the case if n}on-mechanical internal variables couple to mechanical internal variables of both $\mathcal{S}_\alpha$ and $\mathcal{S}_\beta$.
+Duplicates must then be eliminated when selecting independent internal variables of $\mathcal{S}$.
+For convenience, we order internal variables as:

 with $m_\alpha - (p+1)$ duplicate variables $\deformationscalarlagr_k = \deformationscalarlagr_{m_\beta + k}$, $p+1\leq k\leq m_\alpha$.
 Pruning redundant variables yields the following choice of independent variables for $\mathcal{S}$